BritishFalcon/BAPTender/README.md

 ## Docker Development

-1. Build and start the containers using docker compose:
+1. Build and start the containers using docker compose.
+The backend container will automatically wait for the database and Redis to become available:
    ```bash
    docker compose up --build
    ```